taikoxyz/taiko-mono/packages/protocol/README.md

    In the Geth console, use `eth.getBlock(0)` to obtain the hash of the genesis block.

-4. **Update `deploy_taiko_bcr.sh` File:** Update the `L2_GENESIS_HASH` variable in the `deploy_taiko_bcr.sh` script with the obtained genesis block hash.
+4. **Update `deploy_protocol_on_l1.sh` File:** Update the `L2_GENESIS_HASH` variable in the `deploy_protocol_on_l1.sh` script with the obtained genesis block hash.

 By following these steps, you will successfully generate the L2 genesis block for the Taiko Protocol, retrieve its hash, and prepare for the L1 contract deployment.

 ## Deploying Contracts on Layer 1

 To deploy Taiko Protocol on layer 1, you can use any Ethereum network.
-The deployment relies on `script/deploy_taiko_bcr.sh`, which targets a node at `http://localhost:8545` by default.
+The deployment relies on `script/deploy_protocol_on_l1.sh`, which targets a node at `http://localhost:8545` by default.

 Here’s how you can proceed:

-1. **Secure Sufficient ETH:** Check that the address associated with the private key in `./script/layer1/deploy_taiko_bcr.sh` has enough ETH for deploying contracts on the layer 1 network.
+1. **Secure Sufficient ETH:** Check that the address associated with the private key in `./script/layer1/deploy_protocol_on_l1.sh` has enough ETH for deploying contracts on the layer 1 network.

 2. **Update Contract Addresses:** After running the genesis block generation script (`pnpm genesis:test`), you will receive a list of pre-computed contract addresses.
-These addresses need to be added to the `deploy_taiko_bcr.sh` file.
+These addresses need to be added to the `deploy_protocol_on_l1.sh` file.
 Make sure to update this file with the correct contract addresses before proceeding with the deployment.

 3. **Start a Local Network:** Here we use anvil as an example: